e-dard/netbug/README.md

 It doesn't really work well.
 Also, the index page doesn't provide you with easy links to the debug information that the `net/http/pprof` package has handlers for.

-`netdebug` is just a small package to fix these issues.
+`netbug` is just a small package to fix these issues.